Seaport Square

 Upon completion, expected in 2017, the development is planned to include two residential towers with 832 apartments in total and 250000 sqft of retail space across the towers’ first three floors.[6]
 Berkshire Group has partnered with Boston Global Investors to own and develop the residential component of One Seaport.[7]
 WS Development will develop, own and manage the retail component of One Seaport.

 One Seaport’s residential towers are named The Benjamin and VIA; each will have a distinct style and provide a wide range of living options.
 Plans include a total of 832 units, with 354 distinctive apartment homes in The Benjamin, ranging from studios to three bedrooms, and 458 apartment homes in VIA, ranging from studios to innovation units to three bedrooms.
 One Seaport will include 96 units that meet the City Of Boston’s standards for affordable rent.
 VIA also includes 96 innovation units, which will be cost-effective studio and one-bedroom apartments with access to collaboration space.
 All apartments in The Benjamin and VIA are for lease only.
 Both The Benjamin and VIA are expected to feature several outdoor and indoor shared spaces.
 The Benjamin will include two courtyards.
 Both The Benjamin and VIA aim to be pet friendly buildings with a range of services residents have come to expect in high-end residential offerings.
 Private outdoor space was made a priority, with over one acre of outdoor terrace space designed for the residents.

 With 250000 sqft of retail space, One Seaport represents the highest concentration of retail space in the Seaport District.
 WS Development, a locally based and privately led real estate firm, will develop, own, and manage all 250000 sqft of its retail space.
 One Seaport will offer shopping, dining, fitness and entertainment facilities on the first three floors of each tower.
-Tenants confirmed thus far are 75 On Seaport, Caffè Nero, La Colombe, lululemon athletica, Luke’s Lobster, sweet green, The Grand, Scorpion Bar, Tuscan Kitchen, Bonobos, Filson, L.L.Bean, Mr. Sid, Peter Millar, Warby Parker, Bank of America, Equinox, Seaport Barbers, Kings, andShowplace ICON Theatre.
+Tenants confirmed thus far are 75 On Seaport, Caffè Nero, La Colombe, lululemon athletica, Luke’s Lobster, sweet green, The Grand, Scorpion Bar, Tuscan Kitchen, Bonobos, Filson, L.L.Bean, Mr. Sid, Peter Millar, Warby Parker, Bank of America, Equinox, Seaport Barbers, Kings, and Showplace ICON Theatre.